Environmental hazards in Chinatown’s only recreational park are at the center of a yearslong battle for open space in the neighborhood.

 “It’s all that we have left,” he said.
 “It’s our one sacred space.”

-Norman Eng says the fight for a lease is just part of the long struggle over land in Chinatown, going back to the 1950s and 60s, when the state interracial dating app free thousands of residents from their homes to make way for major infrastructure projects like the Central Artery.
+Norman Eng says the fight for a lease is just part of the long struggle over land in Chinatown, going back to the 1950s and 60s, when the state displaced thousands of residents from their homes to make way for major infrastructure projects like the Central Artery.

 “That’s the thing about being in Chinatown.
 You don’t get to negotiate with the government.
 They negotiate for you.”

-The park and surrounding area are one of the last remaining sites to be cleaned up after the Big Dig, and in 2016, the area was sexy dating sights.
+The park and surrounding area are one of the last remaining sites to be cleaned up after the Big Dig, and in 2016, the area was put up for development.
 That’s when the community started organizing for formal control of the park.

 “It’s just kind of disappointing to see the park still not secured for long term,” says Norman Eng.